Change application navigation using the SiteMap

-The following diagram shows the Microsoft Dynamics CRM for Outlook navigation.
+The following diagram shows the Dynamics 365 for Outlook navigation.
 Microsoft Outlook presents each navigation area in alphabetical order in a tree view instead of using the order specified in the SiteMap.
-Each person can choose to position the reading pane at the bottom as shown or on the side.
-They can also choose not to show it.
+Each person can position the reading pane at the bottom as shown or on the side.
+They can also hide it.
 Each entity can be configured to determine whether it will display the reading pane.
-For more information, see Editable Entity Properties.
+More information: Editable entity properties

 The following sections describe common tasks that can be performed by using the SiteMap.